 “Perhaps the greatest result of the unchaining of individual energies was the marvelous growth of science which followed the march of individual liberty from Italy to England and beyond.”
 (Hayek, 1944)

 In capitalism, selfish people gain stuff for themselves using free enterprise for free individuals.
 Recognizing one form of individuality allows other forms of individuality to prosper.
 People have more desires than wealth.
-Some want friendship, and some enjoy learning.
+Some people want friendship, while others enjoy learning.
 Consider the freedom found in the writings of Emerson, Thoreau, Whitman, Kerouac, Lame Deer, Robert E. Howard, and Edward Abbey.
 These men wanted to live as they knew was right.
 For several centuries, North America was a wilderness where people were free; the pioneers developed a very individualistic way, where each person was their own country, and they would use their abilities to accomplish their own goals.
-They did not want to be assimilated into a socialist collective.
+They did not want to be assimilated into a Socialist collective.
 I recommend you follow this wild thought.

 11

 Marxists believe their sense of virtue will benefit the poor.
 It didn’t (Sullivan, 1961).
 I’ve been to Communist countries where nothing works, and people are afraid to say anything about it.
-People fear the government, are bored by the lack of opportunity and are frustrated by endless shortages.
+People fear the government, are bored by the lack of opportunity, and are frustrated by endless shortages.
 The economic incompetence of Marxism should be obvious to everyone.
 The wonderful utopia of truth and love never existed, and it never will exist because progressive thinking is not a doorway to cosmic love; Civilization hates us.
 We see this hate in Marx’s poetry, which shows a resentful desire to destroy the world, and this is the same secret motivation of all progressives.

-We do not need to be 100% sure we have the correct answer; rules need to be good enough to lead to good results.
-Rules do not need to be perfect or written in stone by the almighty dictator, and you do not need a lawyer to outline the details.
-We can always change bad rules.
-Sometimes, the simplest policy is the best practice.
-Honesty is the best policy.
-One of the dangers of modernism happens when goals take priority over anything else, causing people to destroy everything around them to accomplish a mission, ignoring the needs of the world around them.
+One of the dangers of modernism occurs when goals take priority over everything else, causing people to disregard the needs of the world around them.
 We do not want to end up like the Islamic State, which claims to have the right ethics yet asserts rightness by crucifying and burning people.
 Instead of ignoring facts, see if political ideas lead to good or bad.
 Ethics is a learning process.
-Even God emerged from cosmic chaos and lived in the process of learning.
-Instead of getting too serious about your righteousness, admit your beliefs could be wrong.
-Then look for better solutions, and you might one day find one.
+So, instead of getting too serious about your righteousness, admit your beliefs could be wrong.
+Then look for better solutions, and you might find one that works better in the future.
 Then, you will be slightly less of a farce.

 Section 6: The Real You